LJennings11/larrys-store/README.md

 ## Development backend server

 Run `node server.js` for the development backend server.
 This will start a server on port 3000.

+## Searching

+You can search buy specifiying a full category, or buy specifiying a partial name.
+The search is case-insensitive.

+## Admin actions

+Administrators can edit add items, remove members, and view all previous transactions.
+Adminstrator actions are require a token.
+This token is passed on the REST calls.

+## Non-Admin actions

+Anyone can view the shop.
+Members, when logged in, can add items to their cart and buy things.
+User specific actions require a token.
+This token is passed on the REST calls.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding